carlosabalde/libvmod-cfg/README.rst

 * https://github.com/DaveGamble/cJSON/blob/master/cJSON.c
 * https://github.com/DaveGamble/cJSON/blob/master/cJSON.h

+MIT's implementation of the JavaScript engine by Sami Vaarala has been built using the `Duktape project <https://github.com/svaarala/duktape/>`_:

 BSD's implementation of the red–black tree and the splay tree data structures by Niels Provos has been borrowed from the `Varnish Cache project <https://github.com/varnishcache/varnish-cache>`_: